Sherin Mathews Cause Of Death: Autopsy Reveals Texas 3-Year-Old Died Of ‘Homicidal Violence’

-The lifeless body of Richardson, Texas girl Sherin Mathews was found in a drain under a road near her home several months ago.
+The lifeless body of Richardson, Texas, girl Sherin Mathews was found in a drain under a road near her home several months ago.
 On Wednesday, an autopsy revealed the 3-year-old’s death was due to homicide.

 The Dallas County Medical Examiner’s Office has confirmed Sherin died of “homicidal violence,” according to NBC 5 Dallas.
 The news came via a statement released by the Richardson Police Department.